Itonama language

+In Magdalena town on the western bank of the Itonama River (a tributary of the Iténez River), located in Iténez Province, only a few elderly people remember a few words and phrases.

 Language contact

 Jolkesky (2016) notes that there are lexical similarities with the Nambikwaran languages due to contact.

 An automated computational analysis (ASJP 4) by Müller et al. (2013) found lexical similarities between Itonama and Movima, likely due to contact.